tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 IMPORTANT: Using short Random values can lead to potential attacks.
 The Random length MUST be less than or equal to 32 bytes.

+[[Open Issue: Karthik Bhargavan suggested the idea of hashing ephemeral public keys and to use the result (truncated to 32 bytes) as random values.
+Such a change would require a security analysis. ]]

 mutualAuth (boolean):
 : indicates whether the client has to be prepared to transmit a Certificate and a CertificateVerify message and whether the server